willgrigg/mik_website/_mikayla_site/about.md

 image: /images/about.png
 ---

-Hello!

-My name is  Mikayla.
-I have been making jewelry for over a decade.
-What started as one small stand has grown to be a life passion.
-I study many different jewelry making techniques and love to craft unique pieces for people, putting care and love into each design.

-I hope you find something that strikes your fancy!

-If you'd like to make a request or recommendation, please contact <strong><a href="mailto:madebymikaylastore@gmail.com">madebymikaylastore@gmail.com.</a></strong>
+Hello, I'm Mikayla!

+I am a handcrafted jeweler based out of Idaho.
+I started a small jewelry stand in 2008 as a side hobby, which eventually grew into a life passion.
+I have been making jewelry and refining my technique ever since.

+If you like my work, I would love to discuss requests and special projects with you (I love creating unique pieces!)
+My e-mail address is: <strong><a href="mailto:madebymikaylastore@gmail.com">madebymikaylastore@gmail.com.</a></strong>